 How to Pray

-1. Pray for gospel clarity in a nation with deep Christian memory.
-Ask the Lord to help churches in Ireland proclaim Christ Himself, not merely cultural religion, moral tradition, or institutional belonging.
-Pray that people who know Christian words from history, school, family, or public life would come to see their need for repentance, grace, and living faith in the crucified and risen Lord.
+1. Pray for clear preaching of Christ in a nation with deep Christian inheritance.
+Ask the Lord to help churches proclaim Christ Himself, not merely cultural religion, moral tradition, national memory, or institutional belonging.
+Pray that people who know Christian words from school, family, public holidays, or history would come to see their need for repentance, grace, and living faith in the crucified and risen Lord.

 2. Pray for humility, repentance, justice, and healing where religious institutions have wounded people.
 Ask God to comfort survivors of abuse, strengthen honest investigation, protect children and vulnerable people, and make churches marked by truth rather than defensiveness.
 Pray that Christian leaders would respond to past and present failures with contrition, transparency, safeguarding, and a deeper fear of God.